ziyanan/al-folio/_projects/1_project.markdown

 Although not collected from the real world, we use highly realistic traffic simulation software to ensure the representativeness of our dataset compared to real-world driving scenarios.
 To be more exact, the traffic flow of our recording files is managed by CARLA-SUMO co-simulation, and we currently use three town maps from CARLA to increase the diversity of our dataset.

-I functioned as an undergrad research assistant in this project and worked closely with [Yiming Li](https://scholar.google.com/citations?hl=en&user=i_aajNoAAAAJ), who is the project lead and a PhD student at NYU Tandon.
+I functioned as an undergrad research assistant in this project and worked closely with [Yiming Li](https://scholar.google.com/citations?hl=en&user=i_aajNoAAAAJ), who was the project lead and a PhD student at NYU Tandon.

-Check out the website that I developed [here](https://ai4ce.github.io/V2X-Sim/) for more information and video demo.
+Check out the website that I developed [here](https://ai4ce.github.io/V2X-Sim/) for more information and a video demo.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">